jakejhc/symposium/README.md

 ![ai-banner](https://github.com/user-attachments/assets/eb20f117-5477-46d0-888d-78330932e663)

 # 1. Virtual Session --  March 25 Tuesday
+Instruction:
-Instruction: Please use your own ACS login to sign in and attend online sessions through [ACS meeting site> program tab> my itinerary](https://acs.digitellinc.com/live/34/page/1159)
+Please use your own ACS login to sign in and attend online sessions through [ACS meeting site> program tab> my itinerary](https://acs.digitellinc.com/live/34/page/1159)
+The below is from ACS:
+"Each session opens 10 minutes prior to the start time.
+Access virtual and live streamed session(s) via My Itinerary in the Full Schedule & My Itinerary tab.
+Please know that you will need to be registered and be logged into the virtual platform to access these sessions."

 ### Session Chairs: Jie Xu (ANL), Jihua Chen (ORNL), Ngoc Nguyen (UIUC);
 ## 1:00 PM - 4:35 PM EST; Tuesday, March 25, 2025